-- Drizzle lightly with olive oil.
-Bake at 400 degrees for 30-40 minutes, or until chicken is cooked through and no longer pink.
+- Drizzle lightly with the olive oil.
+Bake in the Traeger at 400°F for 30-40 minutes, or until chicken is 165°F internal.

-- While chicken is baking, prepare sauce by melted butter in a large pan.
+- While chicken is cooking, prepare the sauce by melting the butter in a large pan.
 Add the flour and whisk to eliminate any lumps.
 Cook over medium-low heat for 2-3 minutes.

-- Add salt, pepper, and garlic salt to taste.
-Add 1 tsp dried parsley and 1/4 tsp sage.
+- Add salt, pepper, and garlic powder.
+Add the dried parsley and sage.

 - Add hot water, condensed chicken base, and Marsala to the sauce pan and cook until mixture is thickened.
-Add the heavy cream and sour cream and stir to combine.
+Remove from heat and add the heavy cream and sour cream and stir to combine.